ocamllabs/ocaml/readme.md

 * open_types: Add open types to OCaml
 * 4.00+open_types: Add open types to the 4.00 release branch of OCaml
+* 4.01+open_types: Add open types to the 4.01 release branch of OCaml
 * multicore: Add multicore support to OCaml
 * macros: Add macros to OCaml
-* fix-strings: Add immutable and unicode strings to OCaml (unstarted)
 * with-patterns: Add `with` patterns to OCaml
 * valspecs: Add support for value specifications in structures
-* stackless: Add a stackless runtime to OCaml

 Misc:

-* lpw25/readme: Contains this readme
+* readme: Contains this readme

 ### Tags